 Do you ever use a travel agent?
 Maybe that’s a silly question to ask miles and points people, but maybe not!
 I came across a blog piece written by Christine over at Frugal Travel Guy.
 She points out that there are several situations where it’s “prudent and even beneficial” to use a professional.
 And I agree.
 I have two cousins who are long-time travel agents and are dedicated to their clients, but you know what I found out?
 Neither of them knew much at all about miles and points.

-Christine’s reasoning for using travel agents got me thinking, and so much of what she said also pertained to using a miles and points award booking service like Juicy Miles (our affiliate link).
+Christine’s reasoning for using travel agents got me thinking, and so much of what she said also pertained to using a miles and points award booking service like Juicy Miles.
 So let’s take a closer look at 4 reasons and see if you should EVER use an award booking service.

 1. An event that’s too important to leave to chance is a good reason to use an award booking service.
 Special occasions are, after all, special.
 I’d say getting to safari locations, big events where you need multiple seats, and honeymoons, certainly qualify.
 I’m not saying getting multiple awards seats is always easy, but I’d certainly suggest that a professional has a bird’s eye view into whether or not that’s even possible given your miles/points, destination, and dates.

 2. Complicated itineraries as a good reason to enlist the help of a professional.
 Certainly that reason ranks HIGH on using an award booking service, as well.
 If you’ll need to use several airlines, be moving around a lot from city to city, concerned about open jaws, and getting the maximum value from your miles, having a professional set of eyes looking at all the options really makes sense.
 The award bookers know the best layover options and can often set alerts for itineraries you want.